Key takeaways:

 Once Labcorp receives your sample, it takes about 1 to 2 days to get your results.

-If your results come back negative, this means the test did not detect viral genetic material in your sample.
-It’s possible that you could get a false-negative result.
-Perhaps you tested too early in your illness or you did not get a good enough sample.
+It’s possible that you could get a “false-negative” result.
+This means the test is negative, even when you actually do have a viral infection.
+Perhaps you tested too early in your illness, or you didn’t get a good enough sample.
 If your symptoms continue, consider testing again and calling a healthcare professional for guidance.

 No matter your test result, practice good infection prevention while you have symptoms.
-This includes keeping distance from others, especially those with weaker immune systems, the very young, and older adults.
+This includes keeping distance from others — especially those with weaker immune systems, the very young, and older adults.

-If your test comes back positive for any of the three viruses, it’s very likely you’re infected with the virus or viruses indicated on the result.
+Again: If your test comes back positive for any of the three viruses, it’s very likely you’re infected with the virus or viruses indicated on the result.
 Contact a healthcare professional for next steps, which may include self-care or prescription treatment.
 In the meantime, since you’re probably contagious, self-isolate to avoid spreading the virus to others.

 If you have a health savings account (HSA), you may be able to use those funds to cover the cost of the at-home test.
 To figure out if the combination test is an eligible expense, work with your benefits provider.